 Having finished their mutual introduction and having received their order, the detectives finally settled onto the sofa in the corner of the cafe.

 Logan leaned back, feeling even more tired after meeting the emotional roller-coaster that was Patton than he had before.
-His mind was blessedly quiet and peaceful however, as he gazed across the room and watched Patton wipe down the counter, singing under his breath.
+His mind was blessedly quiet and peaceful however, as he gazed across the room and watched the other wipe down the counter, singing under his breath.
 How curious.

 Logan had little time to ponder the peaceful state of his mind though.
 Roman had settled next to him, stuffing his face with delicious apple cinnamon buns and watching him.
 Very.
 Obviously.

-“Can I help you?”
-Logan asked primly, sitting up straighter.
+“May I help you?”
+The experienced detective asked primly, sitting up straighter.

 “Me?"
 Logan asked, confused.
 "Of course I am fine.
 You are not making any sense.”

-Roman only hummed non-committally and shifted his gaze between Logan and Patton.
+Roman only hummed non-committally and shifted his gaze between his partner and the baker.

 Choosing to ignore his partner’s oddity, Logan turned to his hot chocolate.
 It was much superior to the beverage served at their former cafe.